 POTSDAM - On June 17, 2019, we lost a great husband, Dad, Grandpa, and friend.
 William L Nichols Jr, Bill to all his friends and family, passed away at Upstate Medical University Hospital in Syracuse, NY from complications after surgery.

-To send flowers in memory of William L. Nichols Jr., please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of William L. Nichols Jr., please visit our Heartfelt Sympathies Store.

 Bill was born on February 23, 1948 in Potsdam, NY to William L. Nichols Sr and Eleanor Paro Nichols.
 He graduated from Potsdam High School in 1966.
 He attended Canton College, now Canton ATC.
 He enrolled in the Army Reserve in 1968.
 He retired after serving 25 years in the Army Reserve.
 In 1969, he started working for the Village of Potsdam as a mechanic, then at the Wastewater Treatment plant, and then with the Water and Parking Meter Department.
 Dad retired from the Village in 2003 after 35 of services to his community.